 - paying any monetary orders issued by the Tenancy Tribunal

 - any actions or non-actions of the owner.

-It also means the owner may not be able to apply for enforcement on a tribunal order.
+It also means the owner may not be able to apply for enforcement on a Tenancy Tribunal order.

 Adding extra conditions

-Landlords can’t just add any conditions they want to the tenancy agreement.
-Any extra conditions must comply with the law.
+Landlords can’t add any conditions they want to the tenancy agreement.
+Extra conditions must comply with the law.